 - Defective products: Products that have caused irreparable damage to a consumer either physically or emotionally can be a basis for a product liability lawsuit.
 Some defective product suits in the past have included defective airbags, hoverboard explosions, and transvaginal mesh.

 - Employment-related accidents: Over 57% of work-related deaths occur in the construction industry.
-Some of the causes can be electrocutions, being caught in a dangerous machine, falls, or being hit by an object.
-If your loved one has passed away on the job you have the right to file a survivor’s claim.
+Some causes can be electrocutions, being caught in a dangerous machine, falls, or being hit by an object.
+If your loved one has passed away on the job, you have the right to file a survivor’s claim.

 - Pedestrian accidents: Texting and driving are some of the recent root causes of car accidents in or around Irvine.
 Distracted driving makes up over 50% of pedestrian deaths.
 Victims of distracted driving usually are hit at marked crosswalks.

 3 Elements of a Wrongful Death Suit

 There are certain factors that need to be proven in a wrongful death case in order to receive maximum compensation.
 Carelessness must be demonstrated by either a drunk driver, an employer, or a medical professional.
 Below are the three main components of a wrongful death suit.

 3 elements of a wrongful death suit: